Growth Image & Program

 Since I found out information about EIC Camp Leaders’ Recruitment back when I was in high school, I have thought about how I can be any kind of help every year when the EIC season comes.
 I still remembered when I was still a kid and joined in EIC, seeing how Camp Leaders always have fun working, I have the thought that once I grow up, I also want to try working in such an environment.
 Now that I am older, I feel so honored to actually have this experience.

 Through this experience, I learned again the importance of thinking in others’ perspectives.
 As a past participant of EIC myself, there were many times when Camp Leader asked for opinions from a kid’s perspective.
 Not only that, in daily meetings, since people from different countries have different ways of thinking, I came to value the act of being conscious about others’ culture and lifestyle in thinking.
 As we are living in a globalized society where such skills now become indispensable, I think that what I learned this time was very important.

 EIC2018 Volunteer Camp Staff (EIC2008 Past Participant Moeka）

 For me, EIC was the place where I had the chance to broaden my horizons and decide on my life path.
 To come in contact with people from more than a dozen countries at once is a very rare opportunity.
-By being with people from diverse backgrounds and spending daily life together, I think that I was able to grasp on the chance to look out at the world.
-I believed that all the precious experience in EIC will open up more choices for me in the future.
-As the EIC slogan goes, “Don’t be afraid of making mistakes”, please take on the challenge of using English.
+By being with people from diverse backgrounds and spending daily life together, I think that I was able to grasp the chance to look out at the world.
+I believe that all the precious experience in EIC will open up more choices for me in the future.
+As the EIC slogan goes, “Don’t be afraid of making mistakes”, please try using English.